typpo/google-pagerank/README.md

 # google-pagerank

-This node module fetches Google PageRank.
+This [npm module](https://www.npmjs.com/package/google-pagerank) fetches Google PageRank.

 It accomplishes this by implementing the Jenkins hash in Javascript and using the Google Toolbar endpoint to grab pagerank for any url.

+`npm install google-pagerank`

 ## Node module